gazoodle/geckolib/README.md

     * Diagnostics
  - More unit tests
  - Handle other device types such as Waterfall
- - A missing spa is an unusual event not a critical failure, retry connection
  - Handle inMix for lighting control
  - Add API documentation
  - RF signal strength for EN(Home) -> CO(Spa)